 The more I read about Satsuki azalea, the more interesting it tends to become.
 I already was aware that, due to its different requirements in care taking, Satsuki is a very different branch in the bonsai growers industry, with its own rules and depth in quality appreciation.

-Satsuki with its 3-to-5000 varienties is only one of the many cultivars of Azalea, 20 of which you can find in the azalea database by Mark Nijland.
+Satsuki with its approx. 5000 variants is only one of the many cultivars of Azalea, 20 of which you can find in the azalea database by Mark Nijland.

 To emphasize their beautiful bloom, rather than developing a more interesting bonsai shape, Satsuki tend to be grown into so called "flower towers".